 Peter Lynch is a former Fidelity mutual fund manager.
 He racked up oversized returns for investors between 1977 and 1990.
 Lynch was a huge proponent of investing in companies whose products or services you understand.
-You may wish to start your stock analysis within an industry you work in or know a lot about.
+You may wish to start your stock analysis within an industry that you work in or know a lot about.

 Too many investors chase after hot companies or sectors without understanding them.
 If you have confidence that a sector has long-term growth potential (such as biotech), but you don’t feel comfortable investing in a single company within that sector, it may make sense to find a reputable mutual fund or ETF that focuses on that industry.
 This can help hedge your risk.

 4. Trading Too Often

 In today’s world of commission-free stock trading, it can be tempting to trade in and out of stocks frequently.
-However, there is ample research that shows frequently buying and selling stocks in an attempt to buy low and sell high often leads to lower returns than buying and holding.
+However, there is ample research showing that frequently buying and selling stocks in an attempt to buy low and sell high often leads to lower returns than buying and holding.
 Recent research by the University of British Columbia's Sauder School of Business shows that not only do investors who try to time the market usually get lower returns, they introduce more volatility into their portfolio.
 In other words, they assume more risk.

 Day trading has become increasingly popular.
 Many day traders buy stocks on margin (with borrowed money) or leverage capital (borrow to buy additional assets) in order to purchase securities, which can lead to significant losses.

 5. Buying Stock Without Reading the 10-K

 Most U.S. companies are required to file a 10-K each year with the U.S. Securities and Exchange Commission (SEC).
 These forms provide a detailed review of a company, the risks it faces, and results for the fiscal year.
-Company executives also may discuss their perspective on business results and the company’s strategy moving forward.
+Executives also may discuss their perspective on business results and the company’s strategy moving forward.